 - At least 6-20 hours of practicum (live practice teaching and observation with actual non-native English speaker and NOT role-playing with fellow TEFL classmates);

 - An accredited curriculum from a recognized, independent organization within the field;

 - Instruction provided by a qualified instructor (who has an equivalent to a Master Degree in TESOL or related field);

 - It is also recommended that you take your TEFL certification course from an organization that provides comprehensive job search guidance.

-All International TEFL Academy TEFL certification courses meet and often exceed these standards.
 To learn more about what to consider when looking at TEFL certification courses, check out 7 Key Tips to Evaluate a TEFL / TESOL Training School on our TEFL Articles page.

 International TEFL Academy TEFL Certification Course Options:

 - Four-week International Courses in 25 Locations Worldwide